Overview

 • The request bodies are serialized as JSON.

-• Get your Bearer
+• Get your Bearer Token Private API key

 • The properties in the request body depend on: